ton-community/ton-docs/docs/develop/func/builtins.md

 ## Integer operations
 - `muldiv` is a multiple-then-divide operation.
 The intermediate result is stored in 513-bit integer, so it won't overflow if the actual result fits into a 257-bit integer.
+- `divmod` is a operation that takes two numbers as parameters and gives the quotient and remainder of their division.

 ## Other primitives
 - `null?` checks whether the argument is `null`.
 By the value `null` of a TVM type, `Null` FunC represents absence of a value of some atomic type; see [null values](/develop/func/types#null-values).